TheOfficialPeter/Fruno/README.md

-<h1 align=center>🚀 Fruno 1.0 🚀</h1>
+<h1 align=center>🚀 Fruno 🚀</h1>

-<p><b>Linux Gaming just got an upgrade.</b> Fruno is your new assistant when it comes to Linux Gaming.</p>

-With the best features you can think of:
+<p><b>a Decent Gaming Assistant Bot.</b> Previously primarily focused on the Linux gaming space, it is now centered around all your gaming needs.</p>

+Some quality features:
-- ProtonDB game compatibility verifier
+- Quick ProtonDB game compatibility checker for Linux gamers.
+- Game Installation and Purchasing Instructions.
+- **Notification** and **Alerts** on latest deals and promo codes.
-- Live game analytics
+- Live Game Analytics.
-- Game benchmarks and requirements analyzers
+- Game benchmarks and Requirements Analyzers.
+- AI Game Recommendation System.
+- Personal Notification on your platform of choice.

-Features that are brainstormed ( planned ):
+Features that are planned:
-- Fruno API Documentation
+- Fruno API Documentation for Developers.
-- Notifications and Webhooks
+- Self-Hostable
-- Game Deals, Promos, and Trends
-- AI Game Recommendation System
-- Desktop/Mobile Application (Still unsure)
+- Integrates with other platforms or bots

 Suggestions are always welcome.